Last updated: 5 April 2019 8:35 AM (GMT)

-People in Uganda are more likely to die from air pollution than those in Tanzania, Rwanda, and twice as likely as those in Kenya, the World Health Organization (WHO) figures show.1
+People in Uganda are more likely to die from air pollution than those in Tanzania, Rwanda, and twice as likely as those in Kenya, figures from the World Health Organization (WHO) show.1

 Burden of disease (mortality and morbidity) attributable to air pollution in Uganda has been on the rise in recent years.

-Kampala, Uganda's capital, has the second worst air in Africa, according AirVisual's 2018 World Air Quality Report.
+Kampala, Uganda's capital, has the second worst air in Africa, according to the AirVisual's 2018 World Air Quality Report.